bos-cli-rs/bos-cli-rs/README.md

 ### Install from source code (Cargo)

-Install it with `cargo`, just make sure you have [Rust](https://rustup.rs) installed on your computer.
+Before getting to installation, make sure you have [Rust](https://rustup.rs) and system dependencies installed on your computer.

+To install system dependencies:
+* on Ubuntu Linux: `apt install pkg-config libudev-dev`
+* on Fedora Linux: `dnf install pkg-config libudev-devel`

+Once system dependencies and Rust are installed you can install the latest released `bos-cli` from sources by using the following command:

 ```bash
 cargo install bos-cli